CVaR-Assisted Custom Penalty Function for Constrained Optimization

 The focus naturally shifted to the elimination of slack variables in the formulation of problems with inequality constraints.
-Some works have proposed the possibility of converting the Lagrangian formulation, which does not require the addition of slack variables, to be solved using quantum annealers~\cite{ohzeki-inequality,ohzeki-subgradient} and also in gate-based VQE~\cite{vqec,dual-vqe}.
+Some works have proposed the possibility of adopting the Lagrangian formulation, which does not require the addition of slack variables, to be solved using quantum annealers~\cite{ohzeki-inequality,ohzeki-subgradient} and also in gate-based VQE~\cite{vqec,dual-vqe}.
+Although in~\cite{ohzeki-inequality} a step function is embedded within the partition function to create an effective Hamiltonian to be sampled, it is entirely different in nature from the method proposed in gate-based models.
+Moreover, the Lagrangian loss function is updated using the subgradient method.

 On the other hand, the unbalanced penalty approach is also proposed as an effort to approximate the exponential penalty function with a second-order polynomial, which makes the penalized loss function native to quantum annealers~\cite{ub-penalty,ub-dwave}.
-The work in ~\cite{ohzeki-inequality} hinted at the use of a Heaviside step function to replace the quadratic function of the inequality constraints, which can be conveniently achieved by sampling a transformed Hamiltonian on a quanutm annealer.
+The work in ~\cite{ohzeki-inequality} hinted at the use of a Heaviside step function to replace the quadratic function of the inequality constraints, which can be conveniently achieved by sampling a transformed Hamiltonian on a quantum annealer.
 For gate-based quantum circuits, a recent work that proposed IF-QAOA~\cite{if-qaoa,efficient-qaoa} formulates a loss function embedded with a step function, with the QAOA evolution of the stepped Hamiltonian implemented by a quantum phase estimation (QPE) subroutine to calculate the values of inequality constraints and an oracle that marks the sign of the value given by QPE.
 However, the QPE subroutine requires many additional gates and ancillary qubits when implemented on near-term noisy quantum devices, which appears to be conceptually misaligned with QAOA that is suited for near-term devices.